Credit by Demonstrated Mastery

 Phase 2: An artifact which requires the student to apply knowledge and skills relevant to the content standards.

-While the CDM process is open to all students, it not designed for whole groups of students.
+While the CDM process is open to all students, it is not designed for whole groups of students.
 Likewise, it is not intended to replace the general accelerated pathways local school districts often provide for advanced students.

-CDM Testing Windows for the 2023-2024 school year:
+| CDM Testing Windows for the administration of EOC assessments during the 2025-26 school year: | |

 Selected CDM Implementation Resources